-Methodology Balance sheet to ols (valuation) Projection tools Survey tools Tools NBS CBS IRR based on cash flows Cash Flow Analysis Projected RI from IORP BS IBS STS Impact adverse scenario transmission to - employers (sponsor support) - PPS - Scheme members and Beneficiaries Partial.
-Rough indication of size, but not of timing that either the employer, the PPS or member / beneficiaries might be hit.
-Partial.
-Rough indication of size, not of timing.
-The CBS shows clearly the market value of sponsor support, PPS and/or benefit reductions.
-Note that the reported security mechanisms can differ in height from the ones that would apply under the national frameworks. Νο on sponsor support, PPS and/or benefit reductions Only the impact on the size and timing of the RI (distribution if stochastic) Useful to get insights in the recovery measures and the Can provide additional insights.
+Methodology Balance sheet tools (valuation) Projection tools Survey tools Tools NBS CBS IRR based on cash flows Cash Flow Analysis Projected RI from IORP BS IBS STS to - employers (sponsor support) - PPS - Scheme members Partial.
+Rough indication of size, but not of timing that either the employer, the PPS or member / beneficiaries might be hit. of sponsor No on sponsor support, PPS and/or benefit reductions Only the impact on the size and timing of the RI (distribution if stochastic) measures and the Can provide additional insights.
 Useful to get an idea of risk exposure